braedynl/CSE231-020-SS20/GLOSSARY.md

 # 'a' is the key, 1 is the value associated with that key
 ```

+#### Value

+(Yes, unfortunately there are two definitions for "value" in programming)

-**Value** - With a dictionary (`dict`), a dictionary value is a value that can only be obtained via invocation of the dictionary instance with a key.
+With a dictionary (`dict`), a dictionary value is a value that can only be obtained via invocation of the dictionary instance with a key.

 Example:
 ```python